Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Experiments

 \paragraph{Regression structure.} EUPG relies on a single NN to model the policy.
 Interestingly, it proposes to condition the NN on the accrued reward to allow learning ESR policies with non-linear scalarization.

 \paragraph{Policy improvement.} This MORL/D variant relies directly on EUPG's policy improvement.

-\paragraph{Buffer.} This algorithm uses experience buffers with a recency criterion for storage, and sample uniformly from the buffers.
+\paragraph{Buffer.} This algorithm uses experience buffers with a recency criterion for storage and samples uniformly from the buffers.

-\paragraph{Sampling strategy.} Similar to the previous algorithm, the samples are collected by following the selected candidate policy, \textit{i.e.} policy following.
+\paragraph{Sampling strategy.} Similar to the previous algorithm, samples are collected following the selected candidate policy, \textit{i.e.} policy following.
 Note that policy updates are also performed on the currently followed policy.\\

-The list of hyperparameters values used for these experiments is available in Table~\ref{tab:hyperparams_concave} in Appendix~\ref{sec:appendix_hps}.
+The list of hyperparameter values used for these experiments is available in Table~\ref{tab:hyperparams_concave} in Appendix~\ref{sec:appendix_hps}.

-\subsubsection{Experimental results}
+\subsubsection{Experimental Results}

-Figure~\ref{fig:morld_concave}\ displays the training outcomes of our MORL/D variant, which relies on the EUPG as its underlying algorithm.
+Figure~\ref{fig:morld_concave}\ displays the training outcomes of our MORL/D variant, which relies on EUPG as its underlying algorithm.
 Additionally, we present results for a comparative analysis involving multi-policy multi-objective Q-learning (MPMOQL)~\cite{van_moffaert_scalarized_2013}, a tabular algorithm that depends on multi-objective regression and linear scalarization.
-Similar to single-population algorithms in MOO, MPMOQL is run multiple times with various weights generated using optimistic linear support (OLS)~\cite{roijers_point-based_2015} to learn various trade-offs.
-It is worth emphasizing again that using linear scalarization restricts this algorithm from effectively learning points within the concave part of the Pareto front.
-We used $(0, -50)$ as reference point for the hypervolume computation.
-Note that we do not report expected utility in this case since the metric supposes linear utility, which would not capture any contribution from the concave points in the PF.
+Similarly to single-population algorithms in MOO, MPMOQL is run multiple times with various weights generated using optimistic linear support (OLS)~\cite{roijers_point-based_2015} to learn various trade-offs.
+It is worth emphasizing again that the use of linear scalarization restricts this algorithm from effectively learning points within the concave part of the Pareto front.
+We used $(0, -50)$ as a reference point for the hypervolume computation.
+Note that we do not report expected utility in this case, since the metric supposes linear utility, which would not capture any contribution from the concave points in the PF.

 Upon examining the plots, it appears that MORL/D performs less favorably in terms of hypervolume compared to MPMOQL.
 However, when assessing diversity and convergence metrics, a different picture emerges: MORL/D outperforms MPMOQL in terms of sparsity and IGD, respectively.
 Furthermore, the PF revealed by the best-performing runs clearly demonstrates that MORL/D can capture points within the concave portion of the PF, whereas MPMOQL with linear scalarization can only capture extreme points along the convex hull.